Simple money tracking

 | 5.
 Internet bill | Noah pays $50 for a shared internet bill, split equally.
 Maya's share is $25. | Balance flips | Maya owes Noah $16 |

-The important part is not that every row is complicated.
-The important part is that each row changes the same current balance.
+The important part is that every row changes the same current balance.
+You do not restart the calculation after each payment.
 By the end, the balance has flipped direction because Noah covered enough shared cost to more than offset what he owed before.

 Want to check your own rows?
 Use the Running Balance Calculator to calculate a running balance from expenses and repayments.